 Design & Technology

 At Victoria Primary Academy we offer a broad and balanced curriculum and aim to provide children with a DT education that is relevant in our rapidly changing and technological world.
-Our curriculum map is designed to ensure that children experience and develop a wide range of skills covering all aspects of DT in a progressive way.
+DT at Victoria is ambitious, aspirational and knowledge rich.
+Our curriculum map follows the CUSP curriculum and is designed to ensure that children experience and develop a wide range of skills covering all aspects of DT in a progressive way.

 We believe that high-quality DT lessons will inspire children to think independently, innovatively and develop creative, procedural and technical understanding of the subject.
 Our DT curriculum provides children with opportunities to work collaboratively to research, represent their ideas, explore and investigate, develop their ideas, make a product and evaluate their work and that of others.